 The HydroRefinery Detailed Results worksheet displays detailed results for the selected crude oil assay using the hydrocracking refinery.
-Detailed results contains three main types of information:
+This worksheet contains three main types of information:

-- The Process Energy Inputs and Outputs table displays the input and output energy for each of the enabled process units; - The Process Life Cycle GHG Emissions table displays the greenhouse gas emissions associated with the energy use of each of the enabled process units; and - The Contributors to the hydrocracking refinery's GHG emissions figure presents the distribution of the contribution to greenhouse emissions per energy source on a process unit basis.
+- The Process Energy Inputs and Outputs table displays the input and output energy for each of the enabled process units; - The Process Life Cycle GHG Emissions table displays the GHG emissions associated with the energy use of each of the enabled process units; and - The Contributors to the hydrocracking refinery's GHG emissions figure presents the distribution of the contribution to GHG emissions per energy source on a process unit basis.